Pravin93-Murugesan/Machine-Learning-with-Python/README.md

 In this work, a variety of supervised and unsupervised learning algorithms are implemented.
 These systems learn from experience to create simple predictive models.

-Core topics include:
+Core machine learning topics covered:
   - Classification, regression, and conditional probability estimation
   - Generative and discriminative models
   - Linear models and extensions to nonlinearity using kernel methods
-  - Ensemble methods such as boosting, bagging and random forests
-  - Representation learning like clustering, dimensionality reduction, autoencoders and deep nets
+  - Representation learning like clustering, dimensionality reduction

-The machine learning algorithms are used to classify images, identify salient topics in a corpus of documents, partition people according to personality profiles, and automatically capture the semantic structure of words and use it to categorize documents.
+The algorithms are used to classify images of numbers, predict spine injury type in patients, identify source of a wine bottle, predict progress of diabetes in patients, classify reviews as either positive or negative, predict the type of iris, and cluster similar animals together.

 Datasets worked on:
   - **MNIST** is a classic dataset in machine learning, consisting of 28x28 gray-scale images handwritten digits.
 The original training set contains 60,000 examples and the test set contains 10,000 examples.